Asset Protection: Tax & Financial Aspects (17.5 hrs)

 After reading Chapter 6, participants will be able to:

-1. Identify the formats that courts typically follow if a couple does not have a premarital agreement and post-nuptial and premarital agreements including how they relate to divorce settlements and divisions.
+1. Identify the formats that courts typically follow if a couple does not have a marital agreement including how search agreements relate to divorce settlements and divisions.

-2. Determine the application of §1041 to interspousal transfers, the tax trap of deferred tax liability, and the transferor’s and transferee’s property basis under §1041(b).
+2. Determine the application of §1041 to interspousal transfers and the transferor’s and transferee’s property basis under §1041(b).

 Protecting Assets from Old Age & Catastrophic Illness